 A major jewelry retailer wanted its shoppers to see what they would look like wearing jewelry that could not easily be tried on, particularly facial jewelry like piercings.

-PT Next provided a digital display that enables the shoppers to take a “selfie” photograph and then displays the image.
-The customer can then select the items of jewelry they interested in “trying on.” and the display places the visualization of how those items will look.
+PT Next provided a digital display that enables the shoppers to take a “selfie” photograph and then display the image.
+The customer can then select the items of jewelry they are interested in « trying on, » and the display places the visualization of how those items will look.

 By using a virtual try-on, shoppers are empowered to see what various pieces look like on themselves and can make faster, more informed purchasing decisions without physically

 handling the products.
-Customers enjoyed an enhanced shopping experience, and the retailer saw an increased conversion rate access the boutique.
+Customers enjoyed an enhanced shopping experience, and the retailer saw an increased conversion rate across the boutique.

 Customer Engagement